Enumeration of rooted 3-connected bipartite planar maps: Counting bicoloured 3-connected planar maps

 Let $B_1(z,\nu)$ and $B_2(z,\nu)$ be the series counting 2-connected bicoloured maps rooted at a monochromatic and bichromatic edge, respectively.
-A straightforward generalisation of \eqref{eq:MB} gives
+Then a straightforward generalisation of~\eqref{eq:MN} gives

-Those equations reflect the fact that the root edge in the core $C$ of a map $A$ is actually the root edge of $A$, hence $A$ and its core are either both monochromatic or both bichromatic.
-Note that the substitutions there are in terms of $M(z,\nu)$ only, since the maps placed at the corners of $C$ share no edge with $C$.
-By elimination from $Q^{(1)}$ and \eqref{eq:B1}, we obtain the minimal polynomial of $B_1(z,\nu)$.
-The same is done for $B_2(z,\nu)$ via $Q^{(2)}$ and \eqref{eq:B2}.
+Those equations reflect the fact that the root edge in the 2-core $\mathsf{C}(\mathsf{m})$ of a map $\mathsf{m}$ is actually the root edge of $\mathsf{m}$, hence $\mathsf{m}$ and its 2-core are either both monochromatic or both bichromatic.
+The substitutions are in terms of $M(z,\nu)$ only, since the maps placed at the corners of $\mathsf{C}(\mathsf{m})$ share no edge with $\mathsf{C}(\mathsf{m})$.
+By elimination from Equations~\eqref{eq:param_M},~\eqref{eq:param_S}, $Q^{(1)}=0$ and~\eqref{eq:B1}, we obtain the minimal polynomial of $B_1(z,\nu)$ of degree 13.
+The same is done from Equations~\eqref{eq:param_M},~\eqref{eq:param_S}, $Q^{(2)}=0$ and~\eqref{eq:B2} to obtain the minimal polynomial of $B_2(z,\nu)$, also of degree 13.
+Both polynomials can be found in~\cite{MapleSession}.

-Finally, we determine the series $T_1(z,\nu)$ and $T_2(z,\nu)$ of 3-connected bicoloured maps rooted at a monochromatic and bichromatic edge, respectively.
+Finally, we determine the series $T_2(z,\nu)$ counting 3-connected bicoloured maps rooted at a bichromatic edge, and incidentally the series $T_1(z,\nu)$ counting those rooted at a monochromatic edge.
 Let $D_1 = B_1(z,\nu)/(z\nu)$ and $D_2 = B_2(z,\nu)/z$.
-Let $S_i$ and $P_i$ encode series and parallel compositions as for bicoloured maps, where the index $i$ has the same meaning as before.
-Then a straightforward generalisation of \eqref{eq:BT} gives
+Let $S_i = S_i(z,\nu)$ and $P_i = P_i(z,\nu)$ encode series and parallel compositions as for bicoloured maps, where the index $i$ has the same meaning as before.
+Then a straightforward generalisation of~\eqref{eq:BT} gives

-The terms $T_i(D_2,D_1/D_2)$ encode the replacement of edges of 3-connected maps $A$ by 2-connected maps, where monochromatic (resp. bichromatic) edges of $A$ have to be replaced by maps rooted at a monochromatic (resp. bichromatic) edge.
+The terms $T_i\left( D_2, D_1/D_2 \right)$ encode the replacement by 2-connected maps of the non-root edges of the 3-cores $\mathsf{T}(\mathsf{m})$, where monochromatic (resp. bichromatic) edges of $\mathsf{T}(\mathsf{m})$ have to be replaced by maps rooted at a monochromatic (resp. bichromatic) edge.
 We also have the following relations:

-The equation for $S_1$ is derived from the fact that in order to get a series composition with a monochromatic root edge, we must compose either two maps rooted at a monochromatic or at bichromatic edge.
-While for $S_2$ one edge must be monochromatic and the other one bichromatic.
-The equations for $P_1$ and $P_2$ are simpler since in this case both root edges in the parallel composition must be of the same kind.
-Eliminating from \eqref{eq:D1D2}, \eqref{eq:PiSi} and the minimal polynomials of $B_1(z,\nu)$ and $B_2(z,\nu)$, we obtain the minimal polynomials of $T_1(z,\nu)$ and $T_2(z,\nu)$.
+For the equation for $S_1$, remark that in order to obtain a series map rooted at a monochromatic edge one must compose in series two maps that are either both rooted at a monochromatic edge or both rooted at a bichromatic edge.
+While for $S_2$ one root must be monochromatic and the other bichromatic.
+The equations for $P_1$ and $P_2$ are simpler since both root edges in the parallel compositions must be of the same kind.

+Eliminating from the system composed of~\eqref{eq:D1D2},~\eqref{eq:PiSi} and the minimal polynomials of $B_1(z,\nu)$ and $B_2(z,\nu)$, one obtains the minimal polynomial of $T_2 = T_2(z,\nu)$, which turns out to be of degree 26 in $T_2$ (see~\cite{MapleSession}).